 ‘Oh for goodness sake,’ said Patrick.
 ‘Keep them then!
 But leave that car alone and you can both help me look for another key.’

-The night wore on and on.
+The night wore on.
 They’d looked everywhere for another key but couldn’t find one anywhere.
-The polar had carefully counted out what he called money and left it by the till, including extra for the car, the green marbles and the three cakes Abigail had now eaten.
+The polar had carefully counted out what he called money and left it with the list of things by the till, including extra for the car, the green marbles and the three cakes Abigail had now eaten.
 There was no sign of the tiger but there was the sound of snoring somewhere nearby.
 They were all very tired and Abigail yawned loudly

 ‘Patrick we can’t find another key, if we’re not going home can we go to sleep for a while.’

-Abigail glanced up towards the jigsaws in the top shelf.
+Abigail glanced up towards the jigsaws on the top shelf.
 ‘I know the very place.’

-The cubby hole that had felt so cosy when she’d slept there before now felt very crowded.
+The cubby hole that had felt so cosy when she’d slept there before, now felt very crowded.
 They’d found Grigs curled up in a pile of scarves which somehow had got themselves tangled up around his paws.
-Untangling him proved more difficult than it should have as he kept turning round and round and they all ended up in a big wooly knot.
+Untangling him proved more difficult than it should have as he kept turning around and around and they all ended up in a big wooly knot.

 ‘Stop it!’ said Patrick, ‘now we’re all tangled up with you, stay still then follow us up to those jigsaws up there.’
-Grigs looked at them doubtfully.
-Putting his paws up onto the first shelf he clambered up with a loud huff, then fell off.
+Unwinding himself and then Abigail, the Polar climbed nimbly up to the top shelf.
+Abigail followed him.
+Grigs looked up at them doubtfully.
+Putting his paws onto the first shelf he clambered up with a loud huff, then fell off.

-‘You’re a tiger,’ hissed Patrick, ‘you’re meant to be good at climbing.’
+‘You’re a tiger,’ hissed Patrick looking down at him, ‘you’re meant to be good at climbing.’

 ‘Tigers climb trees,’ said Grigs defensively, ‘not shelves, shelves are slippery.’

 Finally they were all tucked in behind the jigsaw.
 ‘Grigs,’ said Abigail, ‘your tail is hanging out.’
-The tiger pulled it in, stepping on her paw and on one of the cakes she’d bought up from the cafe.
-It was a very sticky cake and bits were now all over the floor of the hidey hole.
+The tiger pulled it in, stepping on her paw and on one of the jam cakes she’d bought up from the cafe.
+It was a very sticky cake.
+Grigs shook his paw and bits flew all around the hidey hole.
+Patrick wiped jam from his eye.
 Abigail clutched her marbles tightly in her paw, she didn’t want cake all over them.

-‘Settle down everyone,’ sighed Patrick.
+‘Settle down everyone,’ said Patrick.
 ‘Try and get some sleep, we need to be up really early so we can get out of here and get back home.’

-Abigail did feel very tired, with a another loud yawn she put her marbles up on the shelf, curled up against Grigs and Patrick and closed her eyes.
-‘I’m taking my car,’ she murmured.
+Abigail did feel very tired, and with another loud yawn she tucked her marbles under her paws.
+Curling up against Grigs and Patrick she closed her eyes.
+‘I’m keeping these marbles,’ she murmured.

 ‘Of course you are,’ sighed the polar, ‘now go to sleep.’